AmanVarshney01/oxabags/README.md

 The project is organized into two main branches:

 - `master`: Contains the API routes version
-- `with-server-action`: Implements server actions (currently facing issues with Cloudflare Pages)
+- `with-server-action`: Implements server actions

 ## Screenshots